 2. Food and beverage benefits (18.08%)

 The results are clear.
-With the pandemic causing financial insecurity for millions of employees worldwide, it’s not surprising to see people seeking a more secure future, selecting pension benefits and other financial benefits as their most important employee benefits today.
+With the pandemic causing financial insecurity for millions of employees worldwide, it’s not surprising to see people seeking a more secure future, selecting pension benefits and other financial benefits as their most important and best employee benefits today.
 For a comprehensive guide to the importance of financial well-being, be sure to download our e-book, Financial Wellness: The Topic You Can’t Afford to Ignore.

 Despite the fact that many offices still remain closed across Europe and millions of Europeans are still working from home, leave and working hours (e.g., vacation exchange, reduced hours) is another much-desired benefit that employees want their employers to offer today.
 This finding supports the theory made by many experts that we have seen the end of the traditional 9-5 office model – employees seek greater flexibility.